Asta Powerproject

 Best For: Selecting a complete phase/area/discipline directly from the WBS (one or several branches) and bringing it across intact.

-Supported Exported Formats: MS Project XML
+Supported Exported Formats: MS Project XML or MPP

 For full details, visit the Asta Documentation for exporting to Microsoft Project